data-umbrella/event-transcripts/2025/114-chris-pymc-tutorial.md

 50:25 Community & learning resources (+ PyMC example notebooks)
 54:05 Future direction of PyMC
 56:30 Community & Process
-57:40 Q: what program did you use to create the slides? (https://sli.dev) 58:50 Q: is PyMC using NumPy v2.0?
+57:40 Q: What program did you use to create the slides? (https://sli.dev) 58:50 Q: Is PyMC using NumPy v2.0?
 (Answer: yes!)
-01:00:13 Q: why use the context manager? (slide: with the model 01:01:02 Q: How can I evaluate whether my model has too many parameters?
+01:00:13 Q: Why use the context manager?
+01:01:02 Q: How can I evaluate whether my model has too many parameters?

 ```